Jasonette/documentation/docs/composition.md

       "@": "https://blahblah.blah/view.json"
     }

-That's it!
+There!
 An entire app in 6 lines of JSON.